jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 A domain specific language is what it sounds like: a language defined specifically for that domain.

 DSLs often have a shallow learning curve, and are built specifically for that purpose meaning they are often well suited to the purpose.
-They are often not [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) on their own and have a "ceiling" in terms of how expressive they are.
+They are often not [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) on their own and have a "ceiling" in terms of how expressive they are.

-Some people will argue that DSLs are favourable for Infrastructure as Code because they revent you from creating complexity because of that limited expressiveness.
+Some people will argue that DSLs are favourable for Infrastructure as Code because they prevent you from creating complexity because of that limited expressiveness.
 Those people are wrong, because ultimately badly written DSL code is just as complex and hard to refactor and understand as badly written code in a general purpose language, but I've found people are very very willing to die on that hill.

 ### Programming Languages

-Programming languages are the language you know and love from application development or scripting.
-Python, TypeScript, Go, Java and many more are options in the Infrastructure as Code space, and they all bring their own toolchains, syntax and idiosyncrosies.
+Programming languages are the language(s) you know and love from application development or scripting.
+Python, TypeScript, Go, Java and many more are options in the Infrastructure as Code space, and they all bring their own toolchains, syntax and idiosyncrasies.

 Programming languages are flexible, well understood in the industry (we build applications with them!), well supported by development tools and processes and have large ever growing communities behind them.
 You'll often find that if you're using an IDE in general development, your IDE gives you a lot of extra support and functionality beyond scribbling your infrastructure into a word document and hoping you didn't make any mistakes.